-Name of Supervisor: Date: Name of Supervisee: Frequency of meetings: Methods of Supervision (circle all that apply /): Intern notes Audio tapes Video tapes 1 way mirror Patient interview Other (specify) Please rate your supervisor on the follow (1= Always; 2=Most of the time; 3= Someting A. Supervision appointments occurred complete.
-Supervision sessions began on time.
-Supervisor gave relevant feedback on the complete supervision was a collaborative effort. mes; 4= Not Often) sistently E. Supervisor was easily approachableF.
-Supervisor was accessible for emergen cies G. Supervisor appeared knowledgeable atH.
-Supervisor appeared to possess and sh 2.
-What were the most helpful aspects of s supervision with the above supervisor?
-What were the least helpful aspects of s supervision?
+Name of Supervisor: Date: Name of Supervisee: Frequency of meetings: Methods of Supervision (circle all that apply): Intern notes Audio tapes Video tapes 1 way mirror Patient interview Other (specify) Please rate your supervisor on the following items: (1= Always; 2=Most of the time; 3= Sometimes; 4= Not Often) Supervision appointments occurred consistently 2.
+What were the most helpful aspects of supervision with the above supervisor?

+3. What were the least helpful aspects of supervision?